f-fathurrahman/sandbox_PWDFT.jl/LAPW_v1/notes/NOTES01.md

 They are converted from global variables in Elk.
 Fortunately, Elk has grouped these global variables, so we converted them to `struct`s.

+# Radial functions

+Radial functions are lm-dependent

+They are defined within muffin tins.